buddyfavors/autorenter-nodeexpress-api/WINDOWS-SETUP.md

   - C:\Program Files\Git\usr\bin

-4) Close and reopen any running instances of Powershell so that the new path variables are registered.
+4) Close and reopen any running instances of PowerShell so that the new path variables are registered.

-## Use Powershell to launch Vagrant
+## Use PowerShell to launch Vagrant

-- You must use Powershell, launched in Administrator mode, to launch Vagrant.
+- You must use PowerShell, launched in Administrator mode, to launch Vagrant.
 - Cygwin, Git Bash, and other GNU ports are untested and unsupported.